SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output
+  -y, --yaml             use YAML format of input and/or output --authorize            authorize Lambda functions to be called by SmartThings --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output